By Frank Spillers

 even simple tasks — if you can remember how to get to them". from The truth about Google's so-called "simplicity" by Donald Norman, PhD

 Norman speculates that this is reflective of the organizational culture.
-Matt at Signal vs. Noise agrees and further speculates that this un-tidyness is the "price you pay for innovation".
+Matt at Signal vs. Noise agrees and further speculates that this un-tidiness is the “price you pay for innovation”.

 Progressive Disclosure as Business Model?

-My guess is that Google is taking "progressive disclosure" too literally- from a business standpoint.
-Look at the problem: they are hiding what you don't need until you do need it.
+I guess that Google is taking “progressive disclosure” too literally- from a business standpoint.
+Look at the problem: they hide what you don’t need until you do need it.
 That is the spirit of progressive disclosure.

 Reminder of the definition of progressive disclosure: